Tracklit/TrackLitRN/replit.md

   - Resolved ticker overlap with dashboard cards by moving ticker back to original position (top-[45px]) and moving entire page up 100px
   - Adjusted dashboard marginTop from 115px to 15px to move content higher and eliminate overlap
   - Added 20px spacing above ticker (moved from top-[45px] to top-[65px]) and 20px below (increased padding from pt-32 to pt-40)
+  - Removed star icon (InstallAppButton with Sparkles icon) from top navigation header for cleaner interface

 - June 28, 2025: Fixed channel settings and image upload functionality
   - Restored channel settings page with all prior functionality including group management, member administration, and profile image updates